Should You Buy an Existing Business or Start Your Own?

 If reading the above you weren’t too keen on potentially taking over a money pit or fixing potential problems of the business, maybe it’s time for you to consider starting your own business rather than looking to buy a business?

-Taking over something that someone else built isn’t for everyone.
 Personally, that wasn’t the direction I wanted to go with Weik Fitness.
 For me, I love the process of building something from the ground up and getting my hands dirty making something successful.
-While I appreciate those who buy a business and continue to build upon the foundation someone else created, it’s not something that excites me, personally.
+While I appreciate those who buy an existing business and continue to build upon the foundation someone else created, it’s not something that excites me, personally.
 I love the satisfaction of seeing strategies implemented and helping grow the business.
 I also enjoy the failures and hiccups that come along with starting your own business—it forces me to stay sharp and willing to change plans when things don’t work out.

 When you start up your own business, you have the power to hire whoever you want.
 It’s not like when you buy a business and the employees come with it.
 You can interview multiple candidates and hire the one that fits your needs and wants.